jhburns/ExperienceCapture/Documentation/Configure.md

 ## Offline Mode

 When checked, skip connecting to the data capture server and print all of the capture data to the console instead.
-The captures printed to the console are the **exact** same as would be sent to the Server.
+The captures printed to the console are the **exact** same as would be sent to the ECBackend.

 ## Print Additional Capture Info